Pscale 360 - Help File

 Also, new HTML5 File Handling API only applies to files that you load and save from your "local" computer.
 If working Pscale 360 online, this feature will only access files on the users "local" computer.

 The new HTML 5 Specification contains some File Handling which makes it easier to load and save Pscale 360 scale files.
 While partially supported on tablets, Pscale 360 limits its use to Desktop browsers (non mobile devices).
-This has been tested and verified to work using recent versions of Firefox and Chrome browsers on both Windows and Apple desktop systems.
-Safari seems to load files, but not save files.
+This has been tested and verified to work using recent versions of Firefox, Chrome, and Safari browsers on both Windows and Apple desktop systems.

 If the users desktop browser supports HTML 5, there will be an additional